Date of Birth: February 9, 1981

 Cymbeline.
 He'd also appeared in many other shows with the theater company "Cheek By Jowl," and starred in productions at Donmar Warehouse Theatre, including the critically-acclaimed Othello alongside Ewan McGregor, and later as Lvov in their West End revival of Chekhov's Ivanov.

 In 2011 Hiddleston's career began to heat up with roles in major motion pictures such as Thor, playing the title character's brother Loki in the Marvel comic-turned film.
 The role gave him the opportunity to be directed by acclaimed actor/director Kenneth Branagh, having worked with him in the stage production Ivanov and the British TV series Wallander.
 Hiddleston returned to the role of Loki in another comic-book inspired film, The Avengers, and appeared in Woody Allen's Midnight in Paris alongside Owen Wilson and Rachel McAdams.
 He can also be seen in the 2012 drama The Deep Blue Sea with Rachel Weisz.
-He most recently returned to play Loki in Thor: The Dark World (2013).
+He returned to play Loki in Thor: The Dark World (2013).
+Most recently, he starred in Only Lovers Left Alive (2014).